-Activity 1.1.1 Provide adapted GBV case management services, including psychosocial support, to COVID-19 context, to survivors support or social services actor, taking responsibility for making sure that survivors are informed of all the options available to them and that issues and problems facing a survivor and their family are identified and followed up in a coordinated way, and providing the survivor with emotional support throughout the process.
+Activity 1.1.1 Provide adapted GBV case management services, including psychosocial support, to COVID-19 context, to survivors

+Survivors of GBV, including CRSV will have access to GBV caseworkers who will provide basic psychosocial support while helping them to mitigate risks, in line with the survivor-centred approach.
+This involves one organisation, usually a psychosocial support or social services actor, taking responsibility for making sure that survivors are informed of all the options available to them and that issues and problems facing a survivor and their family are identified and followed up in a coordinated way, and providing the survivor with emotional support throughout the process.
 GBV case management services will be provided remotely (by phone) during lockdowns to ensure continuous access for survivors.